Action Jackson, 8 inch dolls by Mego, 1971

 World's Greatest Super Heroes: Pirate Series, 8 inch dolls by Mego, 1974

 My Black Beard Mego is missing his hat, belt, sword and gun.
 The Long John Silver Mego is wearing the wrong shirt, the wrong sock, and he's missing a shoe.
-The brown shirt belongs to the Astronaut Peter Burke Mego from the Planet of the Apes series, and the sock belongs to the Jean Lafitte pirate.
+The brown shirt belongs to the Astronaut Peter Burke Mego doll from the Planet of the Apes series, and the sock belongs to the Jean Lafitte pirate.
 Long John is also missing his hat, weapons, jacket and his pet parrot.
 Essentially, only the pants are original to this doll.
 My Captain Patch Mego is wearing the pants from Jean Lafitte, and is also missing the original sash and shoes.
 However, I bought these three as a set back in the early 1990s for $10 each, which is an awesome deal so I can't complain.
-They are all Type 1 Mego doll bodies, and the elastic inside the doll (which holds the arms and legs onto the body) has become very loose which tends to happen with type 1 Mego dolls.
+They are all Type 1 Mego doll bodies, and the elastic inside the doll (which holds the arms and legs onto the body) is original but has become very loose which tends to happen with type 1 Mego dolls.

-According to the Mego Museum website, all "Type 1" Long John Silver Mego dolls were issued with the peg leg on the right instead of the left, however this one is opposite with the peg leg on the left!!!
+According to the Mego Museum website, all "Type 1" Long John Silver Mego dolls were issued with the peg leg on the right, however this one is opposite with the peg leg on the left!!!
 Apparently, only "Type 2" dolls are supposed to have the peg leg on the left, yet mine is in original condition with the original elastics.
 These pirates were later reissued around 2005 by Classic TV Toys, so I'm glad to know for certain that I have the original Mego version!

 8 inch Mego dolls available in 1975 include:

 More Marvel superheroes: Lizard, Green Goblin, Hulk, Falcon, and Iron Man

 Fist Fighters (superheroes with boxing action): Batman, Robin, Joker, Riddler